Ndacyayisenga-droid/Ndacyayisenga-droid/README.md

 ---

-### 🏅 Achievements
+### 🏆 Accomplishments & Milestones

-- 🏆 **Google Summer of Code 2024**: Successfully modernized the Cargo Tracker project documentation.
+- 🌱 **Google Summer of Code 2024**: Collaborated with the Eclipse Foundation on the **Cargo Tracker** documentation.
-- 🚀 **Blockchain Enthusiast**: Building decentralized applications using **Hedera Hashgraph** and NFTs integration.
-- 💡 **Open Source Contributor**: Actively contributing to open-source projects on GitHub and collaborating with teams globally.
+- ⚡ **Blockchain Game Developer**: Interconnecting virtual worlds with real value using NFTs and smart contracts.
+- 🎓 **Hedera Hashgraph Explorer**: Developing smart contracts, NFT logic, and decentralized file storage on **IPFS**.

 ---

+_"The only limit is the one you set for yourself."_

+---

+You’ve come this far.
+Curious to see where I’ll take you next?
+The digital world is vast—let’s see what we can build together.

 _"Code is like humor.
 When you have to explain it, it’s bad."_ – Cory House